 Byte Description

 Request data 1 Operation Flags:

 [7:1] - reserved.

 [1:0] - Operation:

-00b = allocate EIDs.
+00b = Allocate EIDs.
 Submit an EID pool allocation.
 Do not force allocation.
 This enables the allocation to be rejected if the bridge has already received its EID pool from another bus.
 (See additional information in the following sections.)

 01b = Force allocation.
 Force bridge to accept this EID pool regardless of whether it has already received its EID pool from another bus.
 This shall also cause a bridge to rebuild its routing tables, See 10.11.2 for more information.

 10b = Get allocation information Return the response parameters without changing the present allocation.
 This can be used to query information on the dynamic pool of EIDs presently allocated to the Endpoint, if any.
 If this operation is selected, the Number of Endpoint IDs and Starting Endpoint ID parameters in the request shall be ignored.

 11b = Reserved

-Byte Description

-2 Number of Endpoint IDs
+2 Number of Endpoint IDs (Allocated Pool Size)

-Specifies the number of EIDs in the pool being made available to this Endpoint

-3 Starting Endpoint ID

-Specifies the starting EID for the range of EIDs being allocated in the pool.
+Byte Description Specifies the number of EIDs in the pool being made available to this Endpoint Specifying a count of 0x00 shall be legal.
+If 0x00 is accepted or forced (and the bridge lacks a static EID pool) no EIDs shall be available for distribution by the particular bridge.
+3 Starting Endpoint ID Specifies the starting EID for the range of EIDs being allocated in the pool.
 When multiple EIDs are provided, the IDs are sequential starting with this value as the first EID in the range.

-Response data 1 Completion Code

-An error completion code shall be returned if the number of EIDs assigned does not match the pool size.
-(This error condition does not apply to when the number of endpoint IDs passed in the request is $0 \times FF$ or 0×00).

-2 [7:2] - reserved

-[1:0] - 00b = Allocation was accepted
+Response data 1 Completion Code An error completion code (ERROR_INVALID_DATA should be returned) shall be returned if the number of EIDs being allocated (Number of Endpoint IDs) exceeds the Dynamic Endpoint ID Pool size.
+(This error condition does not apply to when the number of endpoint IDs passed in the request is 0x00).
+2 [7:2] - reserved [1:0] - 00b = Allocation was accepted.
+In the case that the bridge has a completely static EID pool, the bridge should not track which bus has sourced the command and shall accept the allocation if the Number of Endpoint IDs (Allocated Pool Size) is 0x00.
 01b = Allocation was rejected.
 The Allocate Endpoint IDs command is accepted only from the "first" bus that provides the EID pool to the device.
 If another bus owner attempts to deliver an EID pool through another bus, the request will be rejected unless an intentional over-ride is done.
 (The rationale for this behavior is explained in the text of this section.)

-10b, 11b = reserved

-3 Endpoint ID Pool Size

-This value is the size of the EID pool used by this endpoint.
+10b, 11b = reserved 3 Endpoint ID Pool Size (Dynamic) This value is the size of the EID pool used by this endpoint.
 This is the size of the dynamic EID pool that the bridge can use to assign EIDs or EID pools to other endpoints or bridges.
 It does not include the count of any additional static EIDs that the bridge may maintain.
 See 8.17.2 for more information.

-4 First Endpoint ID

-This field specifies the first EID assigned to the pool for this endpoint.
+4 First Endpoint ID This field specifies the first EID assigned to the pool for this endpoint.
 The value is 0×00 if there are no EIDs assigned to the pool.